How Long Does It Take For A Child To Learn to Swim

 For most children, if they started with formal lessons at least as a toddler (2 years), it is realistic to expect a 5 years old child to do all the basic skills of swimming.

-3) Learning The Technique
+3) Stage 3: Learning The Technique

 After learning the basics, teaching 4 main swimming strokes like front crawl can start.
 Normally, by 5 years old, children are strong enough and have the body coordination to start learning the recognisable swimming strokes like front crawl and backstroke.